Emigrating from Ireland to the UK

 The Immigration Advice Service can help ease the burden and maximise your chances of success.
 We have offices located all across the UK, Ireland and the US, so we are able to help you no matter where you are.

-Our expert team of immigration lawyers and attorneys are well versed in all areas of international and domestic immigration law.
-As soon as you get in touch with our client care team, you will be assigned your own personal immigration lawyer who will help you with your case from start to finish.
+Our expert team of immigration specialists are well versed in all areas of international and domestic immigration law.
+As soon as you get in touch with our client care team, you will be assigned your own personal immigration advisor who will help you with your case from start to finish.